The peculiar statistical mechanics of Optimal Learning Machines: Discussion

-with additional irrelevant variables\footnote{Irrelevant refer to the fact that $y_{z|t,s}$ are variables with the same distribution as $v_{t|s}$ and $u_s$, but with an expected value less than that of $v_{t|s}$.
-We assume that the number $q$ of irrelevant variables is also large (e.g. $q\propto n$).} $z=(\zeta_1,\ldots,\zeta_q)$, then, for $\gamma=1$ the statistics of the variable
+We've also seen that systems with $\gamma<1$ cannot be learned from a series of experiments and OLM sit exactly at the boundary between learnable and unlearnable systems.
+In order to appreciate the possible significance of this observation, let us consider a larger system

+with $q$ additional variables $z=(\zeta_1,\ldots,\zeta_q)$.
+As in Ref. \cite{MMR}, the different terms in Eq. (\ref{Ustz}) can be defined as

+with $E[U|x]$ representing the expected value on the distribution of $U$ at given $x$, i.e. is the best estimate of the objective function, when the variable $x$ is fixed.
+Let us also assume that $v_{t|s}$ and $y_{z|t,s}$ are drawn independently from a stretched exponential distribution with exponents $\gamma_v$ and $\gamma_y$, respectively.
+In the limit when $q\propto m\propto n\gg 1$, the derivation in Section \ref{secGibbs} shows that the statistics of the variable

-is the same as the one described by Eq. (\ref{psbu}) with $\beta_m=1$.
-In words, the behaviour of OLM is invariant if further irrelevant variables are added to the problem, which is a desirable property of efficient representations\footnote{For example, the classification of a dataset of images should be invariant if the resolution in pixels is increased beyond a certain level.}.
+still follows the Gibbs distribution Eq. (\ref{psbu}), but the value of $\beta$ is dominated by the variables $t$ if $\gamma_v<\gamma_y$ and by the variables $z$ otherwise\footnote{Note that, the decomposition in Eq. (\ref{Ustz}) is not unique, since one could as well define $U(s,t,z,\ldots)=u_s+w_{z|s}+x_{z|t,s}+\ldots$.
+Hence, one without loss of generality, one can focus on the decomposition for which $\gamma_v\le\gamma_y\le\ldots$.}.
+Therefore, the most relevant set of variables are those with the smallest value of $\gamma$.
+In this sense, systems with $\gamma=1$ are characterised by the most relevant variables that can be implemented in a physically accessible system.
+This also offers a guideline for finding relevant variables in high-dimensional data, as those for which the sample exhibits statistical criticality (see Refs. \cite{CMR,GMF} for attempts in this direction).
+Furthermore, fort $\gamma_v=\gamma_y=\gamma=1$ one recovers the Eq. (\ref{psbu}) with $\beta_m=1$.
+In words, the behaviour of OLM is invariant if further details are added to the problem, which is a desirable property of efficient representations.
+For example, the classification of a dataset of images should be invariant, independently of the resolution of the images, beyond a certain level.

+A further unique property of systems with $\gamma=1$ is that the system can, in principle, be further decomposed in sub-systems with the same properties.
+More precisely, one can find variables $p=(\pi_1,\ldots,\pi_l)$ and $r=(\rho_1,\ldots,\rho_{n-l})$ such that $s=(p,r)$ and $u_s=w_p+z_{r|p}$, with $w_p$ and $z_{r|p}$ having again a distributions that asymptotically behaves as an exponential.
+In particular, critical systems with $\Delta=1$ admit sub-systems that are also ``poised'' at the critical point $\Delta=1$.
+It is tempting to regard this remarkable self-similarity as a distinguishing feature of living systems.
+For example, both the abundance of metabolites \cite{metabolicZipf} and gene expression levels \cite{geneZipf} inside cells have been reported to obey Zipf's law.